-If you are in pain, call our office immediately.
+If you are in pain, call our studio immediately.
 We’ll ask you a couple of questions about the nature and location of the pain, then find you a suitable appointment at the earliest opportunity.
 The priority is always to have you pain-free as quickly as possible, and in the meantime, there are a number of self-help measures you can take to keep comfortable.

 If You Have a Toothache: